Spiritual Drift – Lenton Season 2021

 Perhaps your reaction goes the other way and a wave of despair sweeps over you when you think about the effort involved and the changes that need to take place?
 I get it.
 I’ve been there.
 It is part of my perfectionist mentality that tries to place a burden on myself that is too large for me to carry.
 Thankfully (gratefully) it isn’t necessary.
 It isn’t about doing things perfectly, or even consistently, it is about trying.
 You can be consistently inconsistent or even inconsistently consistent (wow, that’s a tongue twister), so long as you keep trying.
 Relationships are not perfect.
 The virtues are not perfectly formed in us but we are on the way.
 Don’t wrestle with God, wrestle with sin and let God help you.
 That’s another key thing to learn.

-Whether hot or cold, God can help you.
+The point is that whether hot or cold, God can help you.
 If you are passionate, you are on the way and God will mold that passion into a character worthy of His calling.
 If you are in despair, and fighting God, wrestling with Him, trying to ignore Him, cold against His advances in your life, God can also work with that.
 His calling is sure and He will find a way to woo you back into a passionate relationship with Him.
 He has done it a thousand times before, and will accomplish it in you as well.

 But you have to participate.
 Sooner or later, you need to get engaged.
 Gratitude is the key.
 Practice it.
 Meditate on it.
 Let the discipline of gratitude teach you the truth about what you truly value.
 And if you discover that you value other things above God, let it drive you to the cross in repentance to receive the life giving forgiveness that only God can give.